dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

   * Otherwise, the transfer is a new transaction.

 If the client has not set the `created_at_time` field, the ledger SHOULD NOT deduplicate the transaction.

+## Security Considerations

+This section gives selected security advice regarding the implementation of ledgers following this standard and Web applications using ledgers following this standard.
+Note that the advice is not exhaustive and only focuses on few selected areas.

+### Protection Against Denial of Service Attacks

+It is strongly recommended that implementations of this standard take steps against protecting against Denial of Service (DoS) attacks.
+Some examples for recommended mitigations are given next:
+  * Enforcing limits, such as the number of active approvals per token for token-level approvals or per principal for collection-level approvals, to constrain the state size of the ledger.
+Examples of such limits are given in this standard through various metadata attributes.
+  * Enforcing rate limits, such as the number of transactions such as approvals or approval revocations can be performed on a per token and per principal basis to constrain the size of the transaction log for the ledger.

+### Protection Against Attacks Against Web Applications

+We strongly advise developers who display images (e.g., the token logo or images referenced from NFT metadata) or strings in a Web application to follow Web application security best practices to avoid attacks such as XSS and CSRF resulting from malicious content provided by a ledger.
+As one particular example, images in the SVG format provide potential for attacks if used improperly.
+See, for example, the OWASP guidelines for protecting against [XSS](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html) or [CSRF](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html).

 <!--